How many of you know that what we believe about ourselves determines how we live our lives?

 Gen 3:1 The serpent was more clever than any of the wild animals the Lord God had made.
 The serpent said to the woman, “Did God really say, ‘You must not eat fruit from any tree in the garden’?”

-This week I was fortunate enough to hear some quality teaching on this very subject by Phil Wilthew from Kings Arms Church and this has had me thinking the last few days, hence the blog post.
+I was fortunate enough to hear some quality teaching on this very subject by Phil Wilthew from the Kings Arms Church and this has had me thinking, hence the blog post.
 He said;

 “We create spiritual ecosystems by what we think and they can enable or disable God’s word.”